OleHolmNielsen/ITwiki/NeDi_installation_on_CentOS.rst

 Upgrade of MySQL/MariaDB
 ------------------------

+NOTE: At the time of writing (June 2023) NeDi version 2.3 does not yet support the MariaDB version 10.5, which is part of EL9 (RHEL 9 and clones).
+You have to use EL8 with MariaDB 10.3.

 If you restore a database dump onto a different server running a **newer MySQL or MariaDB version** there are some extra steps: